tomstagg/nn-zero-to-hero/README.md

 # nn-zero-to-hero
 Building and delibrate practice of machine learning concepts.
 Following Andrej Karpathy's [Neural Network: Zero to Hero](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ) series

-## Building micrograd
+## Lesson 1: Building micrograd

 micrograd is a tiny neural net engine which implements back propagation.
-It construct a neural net, made up of layers of neurons.
-A neuron consist of individual mathematical operations which are constructioned into a DAG.
+The neural net consists of layers of neurons.
+A neuron is made of individual mathematical operations which are constructioned into a DAG.
 The DAG is traversed for forward and backward pass to train the neural net for a training set.
 All this is done using python classes.

+- first exploring a simple function and graphing
+- finding an approximation to the derivative at certain x values.
+- finding partial derivatives to a

 ## Building makemore: bigrams and simple neural network